system76/docs/_articles/package-manager-pop.md

 sudo apt purge <package name>
 ```

-This will remove a package and its system-wide configuration files.
-Use this command to remove a package that is causing issues, and reinstall it with this command:
+This command will remove a package and its system-wide configuration files.
+Use it to remove a package that is causing issues, and reinstall it with this command:

 ```
 sudo apt install <package name>